![]() |

 Several nations which are renowned for their progressive environmental policies have recognized that modern Energy-from-Waste plants can be effective tools in reducing dioxins levels, and lots of new EfW plants are scheduled and being built.

-This is the final solution ( if good competitive markets become established in these materials ), to the issue of handling MSW in an economical and sustainably reasonable way.
+This is the final solution (once healthy competitive markets become established in these materials), to the issue of handling MSW in an economical and sustainably reasonable way.

 Flare Stack Suppliers – Flares for Methane Emission Reduction